eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 Receiving the result of the addition of the two numbers is similar to receiving the value in the `FieldSubscriber`.
-However, as the `MethodClient` acts a functor providing an `operator()()`, unlike the `FieldPublisher`, it is not templated but takes and fixed number of arguments.
+However, as the `MethodClient` acts a functor providing an `operator()()`, unlike the `FieldPublisher`, it is not templated but takes a fixed number of arguments.

-The request part of `operator()()` is implemted as follows
+The request part of `operator()()` is implemented as follows

 <!-- [geoffrey] [iceoryx_examples/automotive_soa/src/owl/kom/method_client.cpp] [MethodClient send request] -->
 ```cpp